Nexiauk/Lila/docs/README.md

 4. Error: Stray end tag: div
         From line 115, column 5; to line 115, column 10

-All issues listed above were resolved - sections without titles were changed into div elements and the stray end tag was removed.
-HTML validation now passes without warnings or errors.
+All issues listed above were resolved - sections without titles were changed into div elements and the stray end tag was removed. **HTML validation now passes without warnings or errors**.

 ![An image of the W3C Markup Validation Service check on index.html, showing no errors](/assets/images/readme-images/html-validation.png)

 HTML validation testing results on 1/5/25 for about.html
 ![An image of the W3C Markup Validation Service check on about.html, showing some errors](/assets/images/readme-images/html-validator-about.png)

-All issues listed above were resolved by correcting the incorrect 'my' tag.
-HMTL validation now passes without warnings or errors.
+All issues listed above were resolved by correcting the incorrect 'my' tag. **HMTL validation now passes without warnings or errors**.

 ![An image of the W3C Markup Validation Service check on about.html, showing no errors](/assets/images/readme-images/html-validation-about-success.png)